sourabhkv/LLM_review_API/README.md

 This project is a FastAPI-based web scraper designed to extract and format reviews from a given webpage.
 Using Selenium for web scraping and OpenAI's API for processing, it outputs structured JSON data.

+## Solution Approach

+- **Deep Content Extraction:** To access deeply embedded information on webpages, the project utilizes Selenium with the Edge WebDriver.
+The configuration mimics a typical desktop environment to minimize the risk of IP blocking.
+Scrolling is implemented to ensure all dynamic content is fully loaded.

+- **Content Cleaning:** Irrelevant elements such as headers, footers, scripts, and styles are removed to focus on the essential content.
+This helps in reducing noise and improving data quality.

+- **Content Conversion for LLMs:** Large Language Models (LLMs) perform better with plain text rather than HTML or CSS.
+Therefore, HTML content is converted to Markdown, which is more readable and easier for LLMs to process.

+- **Chunking for Efficiency:** To avoid exceeding the context length limits of the LLM, the Markdown content is divided into chunks of 6000 characters.
+This ensures that each part is manageable and can be processed efficiently without losing information.

+- **Model Utilization:** The `gpt-4o-mini` model is used for extracting structured review data from the text.
+This choice balances performance and resource constraints, providing accurate extraction while managing computational load.

+This approach ensures efficient data extraction and processing, leveraging Selenium for dynamic content handling and LLMs for intelligent information retrieval.

 ## Features

 - **Web Scraping**: Utilizes Selenium to fetch and render HTML content from a specified webpage.